-Total membership income and Gift Aid for the year of £13,289,667 represented an increase of over 4% on the previous year (2018: £12,756,398), with the full year impact of the increase in price from February 2018 and subsequent increase in February 2019 offsetting the decrease in the number of Friends.
+Total membership income and Gift Aid for the year of £13,421,190 represented an increase of just under 1% on the previous year (2019: £13,289,667), which includes the full year impact of the annual price increases in February 2019 and 2020.

-The net income for the year before donations to the Royal Academy was £11,571,381, just under 4% up on the previous year (2018: £11,146,587).
+The net income for the year before donations to the Royal Academy was £11,527,070, just down on the previous year (2019: £11,571,381).

-In making a donation of £11,571,381 to the Royal Academy, the Charity has significantly contributed to the continuing development of the Royal Academy's activities, including the presentation of a world class exhibition programme, the post graduate education of artists in the Royal Academy Schools and the preservation and maintenance of the Royal Academy's historic buildings and collections.
+In making a donation of £11,527,070 to the Royal Academy, the Charity has significantly contributed to the continuing development of the Royal Academy's activities, including the presentation of a world class exhibition programme, the post graduate education of artists in the Royal Academy Schools and the preservation and maintenance of the Royal Academy's historic buildings and collections.